-With the mobile application NaviLens, you can access audio and visual guides of our exhibitions!
+With the mobile application NaviLens you can access audio and visual guides

-🧖 Museum Etiquette 🧖
+🧮 Museum Etiquette 🥦

 Food and beverages, including candy, gum, and bottled beverages, are allowed ONLY in designated areas to protect cultural properties from harmful insects and mold.
 Please deposit any large baggage and/or umbrellas at our cloakroom, in the coin lockers, or at the umbrella stands.
 These amenities are available for free.
 Please do not bring pets into the museum.
-(Assistance dogs are allowed.)
-Smoking is prohibited in the museum.
+(Assistance dogs are Smoking is prohibited in the museum.